dwabyick/webdriverjs/README.md

 ## <img src="http://a0.twimg.com/profile_images/794342508/Logo_Square.png" width="48" /> [Sauce Labs](https://saucelabs.com/) support
 To run your tests via Sauce Labs, add the following attributes to your option object.
 If you are using Webdriverjs in a public repository, never publish your Sauce Labs key!
-Export these informations as enviroment variables.
+Export this information as enviroment variables.

 ```js
 host: 'ondemand.saucelabs.com', // Sauce Labs remote host